 - Pet Therapy

 We offer both individual and group sessions.
 Group activities can help to deliver therapies in different ways whilst combining motor co-ordination, mobility, cognition and total communication approaches.
-All therapists and therapies work together to build upon our multi-disciplinary, holistic approach to ensure our children and adults can achieve the individual goals they aspire to.
+All therapists and therapies work together to build upon our multi-disciplinary, holistic approach to ensure our children and young people can achieve the individual goals they aspire to.

 For our School and College learners, therapy sessions are integrated into their day and are part of their individualised timetables.
 As our therapists also work with teachers and support staff, the lessons and programmes developed in individual and group sessions are extended into the classroom, reinforcing their impact and enabling a consistent approach.
-We have recently re-designed “Pippin” classroom, for our children with profound health needs and learning disabilities, laying mats and thick padding on large areas of the floor, along with large beanbags and therapy balls.
+We have re-designed “Pippin” classroom, for our children with profound health needs and learning disabilities, laying mats and thick padding on large areas of the floor, along with large beanbags and therapy balls.
 This enables exercises, therapy and recovery to occur within the classroom and as group sessions:

 Training: our Therapists run regular training courses for care and teaching staff.
 Training covers a broad range of subjects and can include Dysphagia; communication approaches such as Colourful Semantics and Lego Therapy; the safe use of walkers, hoists and slings and sensory processing.